Inca Trail Trek - Machu Picchu Picture

 Inca Trail Campsite

 If you cannot secure Inca Trail permits for your trek to Machu Picchu, don't worry!
-There are also several alternative Inca Trail treks that you can also consider to reach the iconic Machu Picchu.
+There are also several alternative Inca Trail hikes that you can also consider to reach the iconic Machu Picchu.
 Each of these alternative treks offers unique experiences and beautiful landscapes.
 Here is our choice of some popular and spectacular alternatives to The Inca Trail.

 The Salkantay Trek to Machu Picchu